Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This is a truly tranquil location with no neighbours on the horizon and few of the trappings of modern day life.
 It is ideal for walkers with fantastic walks right from the doorstep - you'll hardly need to get in your car!
 Old log books recording the history of the cottage, dating back to the 1930’s, make for fascinating reading whilst relaxing after a day on the fells.

 Its setting at the heart of the Lakes makes for an ideal base to explore.
 Restaurants, pubs, tea-rooms and shops can be found at Coniston and Hawkshead while Ambleside is just a short drive away, when you need a break from the great outdoors.

 The National Trust has events and activities in the Lake District to appeal to all ages throughout the year.
 Visit the web pages by clicking on the nearby tab, above, to see details of events, nature, walking and cycling trails when planning your holiday.

-Heating: The only form of heating in the cottage is the wood burning stove in the sitting room which also heats two radiators, one in the double bedroom and one in the bathroom.
+Heating: The only form of heating in the cottage is the wood burning stove in the sitting room which also powers five radiators, one in the bathroom, both bedrooms, kitchen and the dining room.

 Parking: There is parking for two cars inside the gates to the property.

 Garden: An enclosed garden that is sloping and left in a natural state.
 There is a hard standing area